 Do not be surprised if the hair is brittle and dry.
 Once you stop bathing and the peroxide it will get soft again.
 Also, if they won’t leave it alone and you do a cone (my other cat got one near her eye and kept scratching it) don’t forget to alter the litter box, water, and food to accommodate the headgear.
 Sometimes you don’t realize they can’t lean their head down to drink.
 And they can’t get through a box with a lid.
 I took my lid off and used a baking dish for water.
-It was large enough she could put her cone in there with her to get a drink.
+It was large enough that she could put her cone in there to get a drink.
 A small bowl wasn’t working because she couldn’t get close enough.
 I fed her by hand during this time.
 It was great bonding for us.

 One last thing.
 Don’t forget it’s contagious to you.
 Wear gloves.
-Also, change clothes and wash hands, arms, feet, etc before you go play with other animals.
+Also, change clothes and wash hands, arms, feet, etc, before you go play with other animals.
 Use caution just throwing them in a basket, some cats sleep there.
 And don’t forget the disinfectant come laundry day.